Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Dimeric form of prolactin does not bind to cell receptors.

-Polymer the form does not pass through the capillary wall due to the large size of the molecule and does not affect the body.
-In the presence of the polymeric and dimeric form, the analysis for prolactin shows an excess of the norm, but there are no symptoms of hyperprolactinemia, and no treatment is required.
+Polymer the form does not pass through the capillary wall due to the large size of the molecule and has no effect on the body.
+In the presence of a polymeric and dimeric form, a prolactin test shows an excess of the norm, but symptoms of hyperprolactinemia do not occur and treatment is not required.

 Functions of prolactin in the body